Apply for National Modern Languages SCITT Teacher Training

 You can also register for free with Premier Plus service provided by the Department for Education which will give you practical advice for each stage of your application, help you arrange your school experience and provide information for financial support you may be entitled to.

-A good honours degree or a recognised equivalent qualification with a high level of fluency in at least one modern language.
+We would normally expect you to have a good honours degree or a recognised equivalent qualification, with a high level of fluency in at least one modern language.
 High fluency in English is essential.
-GCSE English and Maths Grade C or above or equivalent.
+GCSE English and Maths Grade C/4 or above, or equivalent.
 If English is not your first language, you may need to take The International English Language Testing System (IELTS) test and gain an average score of 7.0.

 You must also successfully complete pre-entry tests in numeracy and literacy as designated by the National College for Teaching and Leadership.